sopankshirsagar/Insurance-Loan-Services-Chatbot/README.md

 # **Insurance-Loan-Services-Chatbot**
 This chatbot is designed to assist users with inquiries related to insurance and loan services.
-It utilizes advanced natural language processing (NLP) and vector-based search to provide precise and relevant responses.
+It utilizes advanced RAG pipeline with Agent executers and vector-based search using Opensource Llama 🦙 model to provide precise and relevant responses.

 ---